 Do you need a lens hood?

 You may have purchased a new lens, and it came with this goofy looking plastic ring.
 You look at it and ask yourself, do I need this thing?
 It’s called a lens hood.
-So whats the camera lens hood purpose?
+So what is a lens hood for?
 The purpose of a lens hood ring is to prevent unwanted light from reaching the lens when the ring is attached.

-You might be new to photography and don’t know how to pulley utilize it just yet.
+You might be new to photography and don’t know what is a lens hood for.
 Today, we’ll go over the importance of a lens hood, light sources, and why you should use a lens hood.
 We’ll also tell you when you don’t need a lens hood to give you the best experience with your camera possible.

 Importance of a Lens Hood

 Your lens hood has a primary purpose: to block light.
 Let’s say you’re using a zoom lens.
 Your lens hood is going to have a curved-like opening at one side.
 The curve is to allow the zoom range and a wide enough field of view while you’re shooting for smaller focal lengths with a wide-angle lens.

 Now, let’s say you are using a prime lens with a fixed focal length; your lens hood will look like a tube that’s larger on one side than the other.

 What can the lens hood do with flare?
 The lens hood blocks out strong light coming in while you’re photographing and causing flare.
 Sometimes, it may not be at an optimal angle, but when it’s used correctly, your photography will benefit greatly.
 The front of your lens hood works in a way that the lens glass elements are stricken so light, resulting in lens flare from off-angle light being avoided.